gubidev/Logica/lista_01.md

 a) A asserção é falsa e a razão é verdadeira.

-b) A asserção é verdadeira e a razão é falsa.
+b) A asserção é verdadeira e a razão é falsa.✅

 c) A asserção é verdadeira e a razão é verdadeira, mas a razão não explica a asserção.